How To Turn Down an Interview (With Tips and Templates)

 1. Be sure

-There are several reasons that would cause someone to turn down an opportunity to interview.
-Whatever your reason may be, just make sure it's a valid one before sending your letter of regret.
-This is one decision you cannot take back without losing credibility.
+There are several reasons you may decide to turn down the opportunity for an interview.
+Before you send your letter of regret, be sure you really want to cancel the interview and that you have a good reason.
+This is one decision you cannot take back without losing credibility, so it's important to feel confident in your decision.
 Here are a few tips to help you decide if you want to refuse the interview:

 Take time to consider

-Though you should be gauging whether you and the company are the right fit throughout the interview process, you could easily get the wrong impression too soon.
-If you have concerns, perhaps you should respectfully address them in the next interview.
+Although you may be gauging whether you and the company are the right fit throughout the interview process, you could easily get the wrong impression too soon.
+If you have concerns, consider addressing them in the next interview.
+It may also be useful to ask who is the direct supervisor for the position.

 Remember that a job interview isn't the same as a job offer

 Interviewing, even if you're unsure about the position or the company, can provide opportunities to practice your interpersonal and interviewing skills.
-If you're unsure about the job, showing up for the interview could still be an informative experience.
+If you're unsure about the job, showing up for the interview may still be an informative experience.
+Consider taking notes right after the interview ends so you can identify what went well and determine whether you want to develop any particular interviewing skills before your next meeting with a hiring manager.

 Be aware of your motivations for withdrawing from consideration